TokaiApp/Screenshot2Code/README.md

 ## Screenshot2Code vs. Existing Methods
 Why is Screenshot2Code needed?
-- Existing frameworks, libraries, and APIs
+- Existing frameworks, libraries, and APIs tend to fall into one of two categories: (1) proprietary and closed-source or (2) open-source but designed for images and not particularly code.
-  -
 - Generative AI - why not just ask AGI to do it?
   - **GPT-4** can handle image modalities, but it is not accessible to everyone and it is not specialized for this purpose
   - **ChatGPT** does not accept image input.